-Your refrigerator comes equipped with ice cube trays and a storage bin (on most models.)
-To release frozen cubes, hold the trays upside down and twist both ends.
+Your refrigerator comes equipped with ice cube trays and a storage bin.
+To release frozen cubes, hold the trays upside down over the storage bin and twist both ends.

 Optional Automatic Ice Maker

 Some models are designed so an Automatic Ice Maker can be easily installed whenever you want it.
 Order the ice maker kit number shown on the label on the cabinet back.
 The kit contains installation instructions, water connection instructions and other information concerning the ice maker operation.